NicholasARossi/MarA-Multigene-Regulation/Stochastic_simulation/README.md

 # Stochastic Simulation
-Here are the two scripts necessary to generate the comutational results found in the main text.
+Here are the two scripts necessary to generate the computational results found in the main text.
 Stochastic_simulation.py will be run first to execute the stochastic differential equations and generate the data simulating one master regulator and 5 downstream genes with a control.
-The parameter varied (Promoter strenght, Hill coefficient or Binding affinity) will be indicated in this script.
+The parameter varied (Promoter strength, Hill coefficient or Binding affinity) will be indicated in this script.
 After that, the graphs will be generated using stochastic_simulation_graphing.py.
-The same parameters must be set for this to assure colusion between the analytical solutions and stochastic simulations.
+The same parameters must be set for this to assure collusion between the analytical solutions and stochastic simulations.